Vector & Graph Databases

 |---|---|

-| Vector search | Pinecone and Weaviate deployments optimized for sub-50ms retrieval at scale |
+| Vector search | Pinecone and Weaviate deployments tuned for retrieval latency, relevance, and operating cost |

 | Knowledge graphs | Neo4j architectures for entity relationships, lineage tracking, and recommendation systems |